MairaLiaquat/Amazon-Review-Summarizer-and-Sentiment-Analyser/README.md

 # Project Overview

-This project involves preparing, analyzing, and fine-tuning datasets for product reviews.
+This project involves preparing, analyzing, and fine-tuning dataset `McAuley-Lab/Amazon-Reviews-2023` for product reviews.
 (The finetuned model can be downloded from this [link](https://drive.google.com/drive/folders/1SQZ1QVrkETCadQtaSjWafvBbBTXoQI6j?usp=sharing))
 It includes data preparation, model fine-tuning, user interaction for review summarization, and sentiment analysis.
 Below are the detailed steps and functionalities: